 The UK studio’s always been adept at bringing the knife-edge balancing act of rally driving to sim racing – let’s not forget it was they who developed Colin McRae Rally back in 1998 – but not until now have they been able to strip away all the interactive motorhome menus and Californian voiceovers to concentrate on simply delivering the best all-terrain driving model since Richard Burns Rally.

-There are no doubt those among you who’d reort that RBR is still the superior rally sim, enriched by some 14 years of mod development.
+There’s no doubt those among you who’d report that RBR is still the superior rally simulation game, enriched by some 14 years of mod development.
 And while it’s true that the sheer volume and quality of user-generated content is beyond formidable at this point, there’s a lot of hoop-jumping involved to get RBR running properly, with mods, on a modern PC at 1080p and above.
 It’s time to move on and accept that DIRT Rally is the future of low-traction motoring mayhem.

 X-Plane 10 Global

 There are two very distinct schools of thought when it comes to commercial flight simulator games.
 Some prefer Flight Sim X’s all-you-can-eat buffet of add-on content, other swear Laminar’s blade element theory-based flight model (which actually simulates air) makes for a livelier, more realistic journey.
 Trying to ascertain superiority between the two is a fool’s errand, really.
 It’s a matter of personal taste.

 X-Plane 10’s physics model definitely feels different.
 Wings bend more visibly and weight is conveyed more tangibly than in FSX, thanks to an underpinning system that calculates a plane’s behavior according to its 3D model and engine output, then simulates the air’s behavior as that model tears through it.

 While its ATC and traffic AI are often derided in comparison for guiding you into suicidal maneuvers, its helicopters are regarded as much more convincing by those in the know.